wavefrontHQ/docs/pages/doc/wavefront_springboot_tutorial.md

 ## View Data in Wavefront

-You can get a summary on your application and navigate to the Tracing Browser for the respective service.
+You can get a summary on your application and navigate to the Tracing Browser.
+Once in the tracing browser you see the traces from the applIcation and the trace related to the error you created.

 {ADD OTHER COOLS THINGS}